Sir7an/ExpressionConverter/README.md

 ---

+## ✨ Features

+- Converts infix expressions to postfix instantly
+- Evaluates expressions based on user input values
+- Supports variables and exponents
+- Clear and simple graphical user interface (GUI)
+- Useful for learning expression evaluation and stack algorithms

+---

 ## 🛠️ Built With

 - **Java** – for the main application logic and GUI
 - **CSS (JavaFX style sheets)** – for styling the user interface
-- **Stack Data Structure** – used for both conversion and evaluation logic
+- **Stack Data Structure** – used for conversion and evaluation

----

-## ✨ Features

-- Converts infix to postfix instantly
-- Evaluates expressions based on user-defined values
-- Clean and responsive GUI
-- Simple and easy-to-use design
-- Great for learning or practicing expression evaluation concepts

 ---